-(4) The student shall not be allowed to take examinations from the time of the negative board examination or from the time of approval of the suspension of studies until the resumption of studies at the agreed start of the semester.17
+(4) The student shall not be allowed to take examinations from the time of the negative board examination or from the time of approval of the suspension of studies until the resumption of studies at the agreed start of the semester.

-(5) Rejected applications for repeats and suspensions of an academic year as well as decisions on the recognition of successfully completed examinations may be appealed against to the FH Board within two weeks.
+(5) Rejected applications for repeats and suspensions of an academic year as well as decisions on the recognition of successfully completed examinations may be appealed against to the FH Board via the Head of the Board within four weeks.